 Economics, parental club pushing, forward thinkers

 These integration "success stories," as well as the less successful attempts described in Part I, show a variety of contributing factors that led to the addition of black players to rosters in the South.
-First, and perhaps most importantly, was money.
+First, and perhaps most

 For many owners of struggling clubs in the South, green made them otherwise color blind.
 They saw the inclusion of previously banned players as a means to attract the local African-American community.
 The risk was a move that appeared to some as a stunt rather than a push toward equality.